 Kids today can fall an easy prey to anti-social activities like smoking, drugs or even the perils of social media.
 Being involved in sports helps them gain focus and realize that these activities could lead to disastrous effects on their body and performance.

 It is no doubt that kids today face a lot of stress owing to increased academics and lifestyle goals.
 Studies have shown that most kids today face depression and have suicidal tendencies as they are unable to cope up with their academics.
 By playing a sport, a child can release all the pent-up stress and depression and feel rejuvenated to take on academics.

 Kids today lack discipline in their life.
-They have no fixed hours to go to bed or wake up and do things at snail’s pace.
-Playing a sport brings in discipline as it involves regular practice session at timed intervals.
+They have no fixed hours to go to bed, wake up, and do things at a snail’s pace.
+Playing a sport brings in discipline as it involves regular practice sessions at timed intervals.
 Children learn the importance of following a routine and discipline themselves to follow the same.

 Kids who play a sport have high levels of confidence owing to their involvement with people and following instructions.
-There is a sense of achievement involved when playing a sport which serves as a confidence booster and kids feel confident to take on any challenge that is posed to them.
+A sense of achievement is involved when playing a sport that serves as a confidence booster, and kids feel confident to take on any challenge posed to them.